OpenSecuritySummit/oss2018/content/tracks/Mobile-Security/working-session-1.md

 ## What

-Based on the research of Davide Cioccia by automating the MASVS through combination of
+Automated testing of the MASVS requriements, based on the research of Davide Cioccia through combination of
 - BDD with Cucumber and Gherkin and
 - [Calaba.sh](http://calaba.sh/)

 ## Outcomes

 We want to use the Open Security Summit in order to extend the existing test cases and transform the MASVS requirements into Gherkin Syntax wherever possible and applicble.

+The existing approach and test cases will be shared before the Open Security Summit via Github and will be used as basis for other test cases.

 ## Who